-On wheel drive systems you can fit a rudder position sensor to improve the wheel pilot's performance (see page 81).
-This is particularly advisable if your boat's steering system has significant backlash, or you require optimum performance from a mechanical or cable steering system.
+On wheel drive systems a rudder position sensor is supplied to maximise pilot performance (see page 71).
 By using the information from the rudder angle sensor, the ST4000+ will also be able to show the true rudder angle in Standby and Auto modes.